United States critical materials list: Basis for listing

 This designation is based on the DOE's 2023 Critical Materials Assessment, which evaluates materials for their criticality to global clean energy technology supply chains.
 Materials are considered "critical" or "near critical" based on their importance in energy technologies and potential supply risks.
 Notably, uranium is excluded from this list as per Section 7002(a) of the Energy Act of 2020, which restricts the list to non-fuel materials, as uranium is classified as a fuel material when used in commercial nuclear reactors.

-2025 Final List of Critical Minerals
+2025 Designation of critical minerals

+In April 2025, the Federal government declared domestic mineral production a national-security/economic-security priority and designated a number of projects as "Priority Critical Mineral Projects", including the South West Arkansas Project for lithium mineral extraction.

 In November 2025, the Department of the Interior released the final 2025 List of Critical Minerals assessed by the U.S. Geological Survey.
 It included ten new minerals—boron, copper, lead, metallurgical coal, phosphate, potash, rhenium, silicon, silver, and uranium.
 The update of the list also reflects the broader minerals strategy to reduce reliance on imports from countries such as China.

+By May 2026, 17 critical mineral projects had completed Federal permitting during the Trump administration since the 2025 accelerated process began.